zorfling/modern-js-for-php-devs/src/pages/4-Laravel-GraphQL-Server/index.md

 * has a single endpoint
 * allows for relational queries
 * eliminates over-requesting and under-requesting
-* All the data in one request
+* can return all the data in one request
-* Versioning can be mitigated
+* can mitigate the need for versioning as the client determines what it wants, not the server
-* Can combine disparate data sources into a single API
+* can combine disparate data sources into a single API

 ## How do we do it?